 Free Body Shape Calculator

-Enter three measurements and discover your body shape — hourglass, pear, apple, rectangle, or inverted triangle — with personalised style tips.
-No account, no photo required.
+Not sure what body shape you are?
+Enter three measurements and our free female body shape calculator instantly identifies your shape — hourglass, pear, apple, rectangle, or inverted triangle — with personalised style tips.
+Works for men too.

 Works for women and men.
 Supports cm and inches.